miofri/Integrify-challenge/README.md

 # Integrify-challenge
 ![image](https://img.shields.io/badge/Express.js-000000?style=for-the-badge&logo=express&logoColor=white)![image](https://img.shields.io/badge/PostgreSQL-316192?style=for-the-badge&logo=postgresql&logoColor=white)

 I used WSL2 Ubuntu.
 I have not used passport.js, nor postgresql before this (only used MongoDB before).
-This was a fun learning-filled challenge and I wish I had more time to do tests & docker part (which I would do anyway after I submit this!).
+This was a fun learning-filled challenge and I wish I had more time to do tests & docker part.

 ### Navigation:
 - `./controllers`: contains routers.